jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 An example of this is 'temperature' which takes a single input and converts it into a colorMatrix step.
 All of the middleware filters can be found in `editor/filters.js`
 All of the core shader effects can be found in `editor/shaders/index.js`

+## Serverside

+While totally optional the nodeJS renderer offers an alternative using a GUI.
+It takes input, output and editSteps as JSON strong.
+The major advantage of using nodeJS is that I'm able to uuse the same WebGL render code as in the front-end to create identical results.

+As mentioned above a global install of babel-cli is required to run the node script.

+An example of what a command might look like is

+`babel-node backend/index.js input=test1.jpg output=test1_processed.jpg editSteps="[{\"key\":\"gamma\",\"value\":0.42}]"`

 ## WebGL